raffll/yampt/README.md

 <record>
 ```
 This is important because converter in first step convert DIAL record and then corresponding INFO records.

 It could be a mess because CELL, DIAL, BNAM, SCTX records don't have unique keys.

-With help of your base dictionary, you can create plugin dictionary with these records translated.
+With help of your base dictionary, you can create plugin dictionary with these records already translated.

 ### Making dictionary with all records from plugin, but with CELL, DIAL, BNAM, SCTX translation
 ```